GradMix: Gradient-based Selective Mixup for Robust Data Augmentation in Class-Incremental Learning: Appendix -- Experiments

 \subsection{More Details on Class-based Selective Mixup}

 Continuing from Sec.~\ref{alg}, we provide empirical results to show that training samples within the same class share similar gradients as shown in Fig.~\ref{fig:class_distance}.
 We use the cosine distance as a metric and define intra-class and inter-class distances as the average distances between gradients of samples within the same class and from different classes, respectively.
 As a result, intra-class distances are smaller than inter-class distances across all datasets, indicating that training samples within the same class share similar gradients.
+We believe that a difference between intra-class and inter-class distances still exists on large datasets because intra-class gradients are derived from similar embeddings within the same class, unlike the inter-class case.